BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 BoldContacts™ is an app that helps you browse your contacts and connect with them.

 BoldContacts is intended for people who experience vision disabilities, cognitive disabilities, or motor disabilities.
-The app displays each contact with a large photo, large text, and large buttons.
+The app displays each contact with a large photo (if available), large font, and large buttons.

-BoldContacts started because our family members have Alzheimer's disease and Parkinson's disease, and are unable to use the typical contacts app.
+BoldContacts started because our family members have recently been diagnosed with Alzheimer's disease and Parkinson's disease, and are now unable to use the typical contacts app.
+The app may also help people with Multiple Sclerosis (MS), Amyotrophic Lateral Sclerosis (ALS), and Muscular Distrophy (MD), and more.

 BoldContacts helps our family keep in touch, and helps caretakers connect with us.

-## Beta Testing

-BoldContacts is currently doing beta testing of the iOS app.
-If you would like a beta testing invitation, and you have a current iPhone or iPad, then please email joel@joelparkerhenderson.com.
+We hope it may help you and your loved ones.
+We welcome constructive feedback.
+We are actively seeking donations and grants to work on this full time.
+Contact Joel Parker Henderson at [joel@joelparkerhenderson.com](mailto:joel@joelparkerhenderson.com)

 ## Screenshot

 <img src="screenshot.png" height="300">